pengtaoxie/pengtaoxie.github.io/index.md

 ## I am looking for highly-motivated master students to join my group.

 ## News
-* 2020/8/16.
+* 2020/8.
 My PhD thesis was selected as a finalist (top 5) for the AMIA Doctoral Dissertation Award.
+* 2020/8/19.
+I will serve as an area chair of CVPR 2021.
 * 2020/8/14.
 I am co-organizing NeurIPS 2020 workshop "Self-Supervised Learning -- Theory and Practice".
 * 2020/8/6.
 I am awarded Google Cloud research credits.
 * 2020/6/17.
 I will serve as an area chair of AAAI 2021.